subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 Figure 1: Mapping between images and their latent vectors

 Fig. 1 shows a mapping between images and their latent representations.
 The image itself is described by a tensor of rank 3, consisting of 2D planes of red, green abd blue pixels, each of which can values from 0 to 255.
 The latent representation on the other is just a n dimensional vector.
 The magic lies in the neural networks that convert an image to its corresponding latent vector, and more importantly, are also able to convert a latent vector back into an image.
-By changing the individual co-ordinates of the latent vector, it is possible to modify the image in various ways.
+The latent vector is the layer 1 representation or images, using the terminology we used in the Introduction.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat2.png)

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat3.png)

+Are there any benefits to this representation?

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat4.png)